On Rigidity of Generalized Conformal Structures: Introduction

+An alternative formulation would be that if a $(d+1)$-isometry at some point $p$, with $d \geq 2$, has a trivial 2-jet then it has a trivial $(d+1)$-jet.
+In particular, if a smooth local isometry has a trivial 2-jet at $p$, then it has trivial infinite jet, i.e. it is infinitely tangent to the identity at $p$.

+In a first version of the present article we just proved 2-rigidity, we then investigate the general case after request of the referee.
+In fact, in the case of geometric structures in the Gromov sense, it is a general fact that $k$-rigidity implies $d$-rigidity for any $d \geq k$, and that a local isometry with a trivial $k$-jet at some point is the identity in a neighbourhood of it.
+These implications are somehow ``tautological'' but follow from a highly sophisticated machinery.
+Adaptation of this formalism to our situation seems possible but needs a specific and independent investigation, see \S \ref{geometric_structure?} and \S \ref{A-type?} for a preliminary discussion on these aspects.
+Actually, our proof of $d$-rigidity of GCS for $d >2$ is done by rather adapting computations of the case $d=2$.

+One essential motivation behind the Gromov notion of $k$-rigidity for a geometric structure is that it gives a way to prove that its isometry group is of Lie type.
+We will give details about this question of Lie group structure of isometry groups of GCS (as well as lightlike metrics) in a forthcoming article \cite{BZ_Next}.

-\begin{example} [A non rigid example] Consider canonical coordinates $(x^1, \ldots, x^n)$ on $\R^n$.
-Endow it with $\CC$ the (constant) GCS given by the curve of Euclidean metrics $t(dx^1)^2 + (dx^2)^2 + \ldots + (dx^n)^2 $ ($t>0$).
-This $\CC$ is in fact an $H$-structure.
-Any diffeomorphism $\phi$ of the form $\phi(x^1, \ldots, x^n) = (f(x^1), x^2, \ldots, x^n)$ is isometric.
-This structure is not rigid, indeed $\CC$ is not generic.
+\begin{example}[A non rigid example] Consider canonical coordinates $(x^1, \ldots, x^n)$ on $\mathbb{R}^n$.
+Endow it with $\mathcal{C}$ the ``constant'' GCS given by the curve of Euclidean metrics $t(dx^1)^2 + (dx^2)^2 + \ldots + (dx^n)^2 $, $t>0$.
+This $\mathcal{C }$ is in fact an $H$-structure.
+Any diffeomorphism $\phi$ of the form $ \phi(x^1, \ldots, x^n) = (f(x^1), x^2, \ldots, x^n)$ is isometric.
+This structure is not rigid, indeed $\mathcal{C}$ is not generic.

 Note however that it may happen for a GCS to be rigid, even if it is not generic (such a situation is thus not covered by our result).
-For instance an $H$-structure with $H$ a one parameter subgroup of $\GL(n, \R)$ has finite type iff the Lie subalgebra of $H$ contains no matrices of rank 1, in which case the structure has finite type 1, i.e. it is 1-rigid like a Riemannian metric (see \S \ref{H.structure}).
+For instance, for an $H$-structure with $H$ a one parameter subgroup of $\mathsf{GL}(n, \mathbb{R})$, one can prove it has finite type iff the Lie subalgebra of $H$ contains no matrices of rank 1, in which case the structure has finite type 1, i.e. it is 1-rigid like a Riemannian metric (see for instance (\cite{Kobaya}, page 4) for one implication). \end{example}